hernanverar/Pierre-sCandy.Solution/README.md

 In your terminal- in the project directory (Pierre-Candy.Solution/PierreSweets), run ```dotnet ef database update```

+## Known Bugs

+* If you are experiencing any bugs, please contact Hernanverar@gmail.com
 # License; MIT License

 Copyright (c) [2023] [Hernan Verar]